Leelu55/Articulus/README.md

 - [x] specify and reimplement IntroSlider Screens
 - [x] implement SplashScreen to prevent flickering on App start (IntroSlider/Startscreen show condition)
 - [x] show preview or loading indicator for images while not visible
+- [x] specify and implement FaqScreen

+- [x] pressing articleButton between speaking and listening in autoMode doesn't logIn the answer. app continues listening instead of showing next word
+- [x] if no words in lessonWords clicking on start lesson shoudn't generate a new lessonHistory
+- [x] on articleButton pressed, answer is counted, but wordIndex not incremented.
+If pressed again, answer is counted twice, then the wordIndex is incremented.
+      [x] clicking startLesson() on FinishedScreen with no more words with dueDate==today or new words leads to a crash because emptyLesson() is called and the PlayerScreen component being still mounted in the background (React.navigation!) is rerendered with empty lessonWords.
+- [x] FinishedScreen: number text in AnimatedNumber counter not centered with number >=10

 ### Bugs